It’s official; Manchester United are back in the Champions League.

 Sometimes you do so well in the early Champions League group games that you end up with dead rubbers at the end of the group, matches that have no material significance to progression so you roll out the back-ups.
 Well what would United’s back-ups look like next season?

 Obviously De Gea is in goal.
 It’s unlikely United would sell him this summer but rather allow him to compete with Henderson to be no. 1, and that is a competition the Spaniard would lose and thus be forced to be Cup keeper for the season.
-Ahead of him Lindelof would lead the defence next to Tuanzebe or Phil Jones, who you’d have to imagine wouldn’t both be injured at the same time.
+Ahead of him Lindelof would lead the defence next to Bailly or Tuanzebe.

-Shaw is at left-back (Williams may not be left-footed but he has more burst and intent than Shaw does and that should win him a starting spot) and young Laird should see some minutes as Wan-Bissaka’s back-up.
+Shaw is at left-back (Williams may not be left-footed but he has more burst and intent than Shaw does and that should win him a starting spot unless a left-back is signed) and Laird should see some minutes as Wan-Bissaka’s back-up as Diogo Dalot is likely sold.
 The young Laird is a hurricane of a full-back, driving forward and creating pressure at every chance.